apache/flagon-useralejs/README.md

 ```
 Our [script tag example](https://github.com/apache/flagon-useralejs/tree/master/example) illustrates this use-case

-If you include UserALE.js as a `script-tag`, consider installing via npm as a development dependency:
+If you include UserALE as a `script-tag`, consider installing via npm as a development dependency:

 ```html
 npm install --save-dev flagon-userale